-In particular, unlike the winter rituals of boikos, lemkos, hotsuls or polishchuks, calendar rituality of Pokuttians remains understudied.
-It's worth noting that since the late 19th century, Pokuttia has been an area of scientific interest for ethnographers.
-Pokuttia, an ethnographic region in Ukraine, encompasses the territories of Horodenka, Kolomyia, Sniatyn, Tlumach, the northeastern corner of Bohorodchany, Nadvirna, and the Kosiv districts of the Ivano-Frankivsk region (Глушко, М. 2009, с.
-192-193; Кирчів, Р. 2015, с.
-201-202).
+In particular, unlike the winter rituals of boikos, lemkos, hotsuls or polishchuks, calendar rituality of Pokuttians remains not enough investigated.
+However, it is important to point out that from the last of Third of nineteenth century Pokuttia remained in a sphere of scientific interest of ethnographers.
+Pokuttia as an ethnographic region of Ukraine includes the territories of Horodenka, Kolomyia, Sniatyn, Tlumach, the north-eastern corner of Bohorodchany, Nadvirna and Kosiv districts of Ivano-Frankivsk region (Hlushko, M. 2009, pp. 192-193; Kyrchiv, R., 2015, pp. 201-202).

-The purpose of the presented article is to analyze the works of Polish scholars of the late 19th - early 20th century, which contain information about the winter calendar rituals of Pokutians as an ethnographic group of Ukrainians.
-These works are extremely important for the reconstruction of the realities of the traditional culture of Pokutians of the late 19th to early 20th centuries.
+The purpose of the presented article is to analyze the works of Polish scholars of the late nineteenth - early twentieth century, which contain information about the winter calendar rituals of Pokutians as an ethnographic group of Ukrainians.
+It is proceeded from the fact that these works are extremely importsant for the reconstruction of the realities of the traditional culture of Pokutians of the nineteenth - first third of the twenties century.

-The efforts of Polish ethnologists in the 19th century to study the full range of Ukrainian traditional culture were extensively examined by renowned Lviv ethnologist Zoryana Boltarovych in her 1976 monograph (Болтарович, 3.
-1976).
-The historiography of ethnographic research on Pokuttia is described in the works of Roman Kyrchiv (Кирчів, Р. 2015) and Lilia Tryniak (Триняк, Л. 2018).
+The achievements of Polish ethnologists of the nineteenth century to the study of the entire spectrum of the traditional culture of Ukrainians was thoroughly studied by the famous Lviv ethnologist Zoryana Boltarovych in her monograph, as it was published in 1976 (Boltarovych, Z., 1976).
+Historiography of the ethnographic study of Pokuttia in general is now characterized in the works of Roman Kyrchiv (Kyrchiv, R., 2015) and Lilia Tryniak (Tryniak, L., 2018).

-Among works dedicated to specific ethnographers, Iryna Zbyr's research on Oskar Kolberg and his four-volume work "Pokuttia" should be emphasized (Збир, I. 2010; Збир, I. 2014), as well as L. Tryniak's research on K. Mroczko's contribution to the study of this ethnographic district of Ukraine (Триняк, Л. 2016) and the article about winter holidays in the works of Polish researchers of the second half of the 19th - early 20th centuries (Триняк, Л. 2017).
+Among the works devoted to individual ethnographers, it should be emphasized Iryna Zbyr's research on the figure of Oskar Kolberg and his four-volume work "Pokuttia" (Zbyr, I., 2010; Zbyr, I., 2014), L. Tryniak's research on

+K. Mroczko's contribution to the study of this ethnographic district of Ukraine (Tryniak, L., 2016) and the article of the scholar about winter holidays in the works of Polish researchers of the second half of the nineteenth - early twentieth centuries (Tryniak, L., 2017).

-The innovative aspect of the proposed article is its comparative analysis, with a focus on local details, of the source material on the winter calendar rituals of Ukrainian Pokutians from the published works of leading Polish researchers of the Ukrainian ethnographic district, such as Leopold Waigel, Oskar Kolberg, Ksaweryi Mroczko, and Józef Schnaider.
-The article also draws parallels between these historical observations and the current state of the Christmas-New Year cycle of holidays in the Pokuttia region.
+The scientific novelty of the suggested article is that it analyzes in a comparative way with an emphasis on local specifics the source material on the winter calendar rituals of Ukrainians of Pokuttia from the published works of the leading Polish researchers of the ethnographic district of Ukraine - Leopold Waigel, Oskar Kolberg, Ksaweryi Mroczko and Józef Schnaider.
+Parallels were also drawn with the current state of living of the described realities of the Christmas-New Year cycle of holidays in the territory of Pokuttia.

-The main sources of the research were the materials of the works of the Polish ethnographers, which were analyzed using comparative-historical and typological methods.
+The main sources of the research were the materials of the works of these Polish ethnographers, developed using comparative-historical and typological methods.

-To achieve the goal stated above, it is planned to complete the following tasks:
+To achieve the goal stated above, it is planned to decide the following tasks:

-- 1) to characterize the main works of L. Waigel, O. Kolberg, K. Mroczko, and J. Schnaider, that contain information about the winter calendar rituals of Pokutians; 2) based on the received information determine what exact cultural realities of the winter cycle of Ukrainians of Pokuttia were emphasized by Polish ethnographers of the last third of the nineteenth the beginning of the twentieth century; - 3) to analyze the authentic ethnographic materials which was recorded by Polish researchers in the settlements of modern Ivano-Frankivsk region: the villages of Horodnytsia, Potochyshche, Chortovets (earlier known as Chortivets), Iaseniv-Pilnyi (now Horodenka district), Voskresintsi, Dzhurkiv, Spas (earlier known as Ispas), Nazirna, Pyadyky, Sheparivtsi, Velyka Kamianka (previously known as Kamianky), Kornych, Korshiv, Pechenizhyn (now Kolomyia district), Liucha (now Sniatyn district), Herasymiv, Khotymyr (now Tlumach district).
+1) to characterize the main works of L. Waigel, O. Kolberg, K. Mroczko and J. Schnaider, that contain information about the winter calendar rituals of Pokutians; 2) based on the received information determine what exact cultural realities of the winter cycle of Ukrainians of Pokuttia were emphasized by Polish ethnographers of the last third of the nineteenth - the beginning of the twentieth century; 3) to analyze the authentic ethnographic material concerning the local features of winter rituals and which was recorded by Polish researchers in the settlements of modern Ivano-Frankivsk region: the villages of Horodnytsia, Potochyshche, Chortovets (earlier known as Chortivets), Iaseniv-Pilnyi (now Horodenka district), Voskresintsi, Dzhurkiv, Spas (earlier known as Ispas), Nazirna, Pyadyky, Sheparivtsi, Velyka Kamianka (previously known as Kamianky), Kornych, Korshiv, Pechenizhyn (now Kolomyia district), Liucha (now Sniatyn district), Herasymiv, Khotymyr (now Tlumach district).